MellonScholarlyCommunication/biomedxiv/README.md

 # A bioRxiv/medRxiv downloader in JavaScript

-A JavaScript script to download bioRxiv metadata
+A JavaScript script to download bioRxiv/medRxiv metadata

 See also: